m1griffin/arrayfunc/docs/ArrayFunc.rst

 However, in some cases 'arrayfunc' will not produce exactly the same result as Python.
 There are several reasons for this, the primary one being that arrayfunc operates on different underlying data types.
-Specifically, arrayfunc uses the platforms native integer and floating point types as exposed by the array module.
+Specifically, arrayfunc uses the platform's native integer and floating point types as exposed by the array module.
 For example, Python integers are of arbitrary size and can never overflow (Python simply expands the word size indefinitely), while arrayfunc integers will overflow the same as they would with programs written in C.